adarobin/packer/website/source/docs/post-processors/googlecompute-import.html.md

 The Google Compute Image Import post-processor takes a compressed raw disk image and imports it to a GCE image available to Google Compute Engine.

+~&gt; This post-processor is for advanced users.
+Please ensure you read the [GCE import documentation](https://cloud.google.com/compute/docs/images/import-existing-image) before using this post-processor.

 ## How Does it Work?

 The import process operates by uploading a temporary copy of the compressed raw disk image